GSORF/Visual-GPS-SLAM/README.md

 ```
 If you want to test your own sensor data fusion, you can use the Blender 2.79 (no 2.8 at the moment) "01_LinearKalmanFilter_allEvaluations.blend" file in "02_Utilities/FusionLinearKalmanFilter" and take a look at how sensor data fusion is done there.
 Please, if you have any questions related to that, feel free to contact me or just open an issue.
 I will respond as soon as possible!
 I have planned to create a video tutorial on how to use it, but didn't manage to finish it yet.
 This is still on my TODO list and will most likely make everything a lot clearer.

+## Why GPLv3 license?
+I have modified code that is licensed under GNU GPL Version 3 (see below), so I have to make my changes available under the same license.
+I can provide a different license for my custom Blender Addon scripts if you prefer that.
+Just feel free to message me.

 ## Dependencies
 ### Direct Sparse Odometry (DSO)
 This work uses the Direct Sparse Odometry Project by TUM (see: https://vision.in.tum.de/dso and https://github.com/JakobEngel/dso).
 License: GPL-v3.